brianmcdonald/SiteMapping.Guide/part1/deciding-on-an-approach.md

 Uses and challenges of drone use <br><br> *Source: ICRC*
 ```

 There are two approaches to making sites maps presented in this guide.
-These main differerence between the two is in how the base imagery is obtained:
+The main differerence between the two is in how aerial imagery is obtained:
 1. Using high-resolution satellite imagery.
 2. Using drones to capture aerial images of the site.